 Try not to bore the employer.

-For example, perhaps you are aiming for a specialty trainee position in emergency medicine and one of the selection criteria is about rapid decision making.
+For example, perhaps you are aiming for a specialty trainee position in emergency medicine, and one of the selection criteria is the ability to make rapid decisions.

-Perhaps in your intern or resident role you had an opportunity to demonstrate rapid decision-making?
-Maybe you worked one doctor down for a significant period so had to bring those skills to bear.
+Perhaps in your intern or resident role, you had an opportunity to demonstrate rapid decision-making?
+Maybe you worked with one doctor for a significant period, so you had to bring those skills to bear.
 If so, write about this element of your work history and relate it to how it will help you in the new role.

 “Nailing” Your Personal Summary Section.